dice-group/feasible/README.md

 # FEASIBLE: A Featured-Based SPARQL Benchmark Generation Framework

 FEASIBLE is a customized SPARQL benchmark generation framework based on query logs of the RDF datasets.
+Complete details can be found in our [ISWC 2015 paper](http://svn.aksw.org/papers/2015/ISWC_FEASIBLE/public.pdf).

 ### Online Demo